 Hire the Right People

 When positions do come open, make sure that you are hiring the right people.
 I’m not talking about hiring someone based on skills alone.
 I’m talking about taking into consideration a candidate’s personality.
 Skills can be learned, but personality is less likely to change if at all.
-So while Joe may have the skills you are looking for, Jane may fit in better with your team’s personality–and Jane can always learn those skills you need (and is probably hoping for an opportunity to do so).
+So while Joe may have the skills you are looking for, Jane may align better with your team’s personality–and Jane can always learn those skills you need (and is probably hoping for an opportunity to do so).

 Ready to build a positive workplace by hiring for culture?
 That’s where Workzinga comes in.
-Our Culture Fit Assessment finds candidates that perfectly align with your organization.
+Our Culture Alignment Assessment finds candidates that perfectly align with your organization.
 Don’t believe us?
 Try it out today!